Pricing Your Services

-Even worse, since you’re working online, your competition probably includes amateurs doing substandard work for cheap prices — even cheaper if rent is due.
+Even worse, since you are working online, your competition includes amateurs doing substandard work for cheap prices.

 DETERMINE THE VALUE OF YOUR SERVICES

-As stated earlier, your first step should be determining the value of your services — but you can’t magically grab numbers from thin air.
+First, let’s determine the value of your services, which isn’t as simple as grabbing numbers from thin air.
 Instead, consider showcasing your designs on places such as Behance and Dribbble, where you can get critiques from the community and see how well your designs fare against others.
 If your designs are deemed to be good quality, you can be comfortable charging more for your services.
 If not, think about setting a lower price for now while you improve your skills and knowledge.

 ALLOW FOR SOME FLEXIBILITY

-As stated earlier, check out your competition and see how their rates correspond to the quality they provide.
-If they’re offering the same services at lower prices, it might be worthwhile to adjust your pricing strategy so as to remain competitive.
+Check out your competition and see how their rates correspond to the quality they provide.
+If they are offering the same services at lower prices, it might be worthwhile to adjust your pricing strategy so as to remain competitive.

 Graphic designers have different approaches in that regard.
-Some offer price packages with upgrades and extras bundled in; others provide services with tailored features based on the client’s budget.
+Some offer price packages with upgrades and extras bundled in; others provide services with features tailored to the client’s budget.

 PUTTING YOUR STRATEGY INTO PRACTICE

 Once you have decided to take up a project, it always helps to get the price out in the open sooner than later.
 In negotiations, the first party to say a number is usually in an adversarial position.
-As such, ask for the client’s budget as soon as possible, without stating your rates.
-Once the client has given you a number, you can then tailor a package accordingly.
+As such, my approach is to ask for the client’s budget as soon as possible, without stating my rates.
+Once the client has given me a number, I will then tailor a package accordingly.

-As an alternative, you can provide price packages on your site.
+As an alternative, you can provide tiered price packages.
 For example, you can offer a basic logo package with 2 concepts and one round of changes for $100, and a premium service at $500 which includes 5 concepts along with unlimited revisions.
 This way, you can cover all your bases while catering to a wider audience.